tensorlakeai/indexify/docs/docs/getting_started_intermediate.md

 2. Efficient chunking and embedding of text for quick retrieval
 3. Use of up-to-date, specific information for answer generation
 4. Scalability to handle multiple documents or more complex queries

+### Scaling for Hundreds of PDFs

+To scale this pipeline for hundreds of PDFs, one may consider the following aspects of the existing design:

+1. **Modular Extraction Graph**:
+   The current design allows for easy addition of **new extractors**.
+This modularity means you can process different types of PDFs by adding specialized extractors to the graph.

+2. **Indexing and Retrieval**:
+   The current system uses **vector index** for retrieval.
+This approach is inherently scalable and can handle **large volumes of data** efficiently.

+3. **Stateless Processing**:
+   Each stage of the pipeline (PDF ingestion, extraction, querying) is essentially **stateless**.
+This design naturally lends itself to parallel processing.

+To handle hundreds of PDFs, you could:

+1. Implement parallel processing in the document ingestion phase.
+2. Use a distributed storage system for the indexed data.
+3. Implement a queueing system for managing the ingestion of large numbers of PDFs.
+4. Consider using a caching layer in the querying phase to store frequent queries and their results.

+The current design, with its modular and flexible approach, provides a solid foundation for these scalability enhancements.
+The separation of concerns between extraction graph setup, document ingestion, and querying allows each component to be scaled independently as needed.

 By following this guide, you've taken a significant step in leveraging Indexify's capabilities for real-world applications.
 As you continue to explore, consider how you might apply these techniques to other domains or expand the system to handle more diverse types of queries and documents